 XR250 AND XR250 BAJA

 Mention XR250 to anyone and terms like “tough as old boots” and “reliable and capable” come to the fore.
-At the time of writing, Offroad Vietnam has 12 XRs on fleet, which are a mix of the standard XR250 and the XR250 Baja, which is the bike that I rode.
-The Baja, originally a Japanese domestic model, has a 14-litre steel tank, big twin headlights and a more comfortable seat than the XR250, but that’s about the extent of the differences.
+At the time of writing, Offroad Vietnam has 12 XRs on the fleet, which is a mix of the standard XR250 and the XR250 Baja, which is the bike that I rode.
+The Baja, originally a Japanese domestic model, has a 14-liter steel tank, big twin headlights, and a more comfortable seat than the XR250, but that’s about the extent of the differences.
 Offroad Vietnam sourced most of the XRs from Cambodia, but when it’s time to replace engines the company will be knocking on the door of China.
 All the bikes are getting on, and they aren’t without their flaws – little bits and pieces fall off, they are a little stubborn to start on occasions, the discs require machining, and the suspension has seen better days.
 But those are the concessions you make on motorcycle tours such as this – and no-one seemed to care.